 To view the jobs configured in the system and manually execute the job.

-Reconciliation Job: Manually execute the job to trigger re-capturing EOD Transaction Details File from Aggregator.
+Reconciliation Job(2C2P&DOKU): Manually execute the job to trigger re-capturing EOD Transaction Details File from Aggregator.

 AMLO Job: Manually execute to generate file to send to AMLO.